Pre-Credentialing - Taking the First Step to Accept Insurance

 - Professional liability insurance

 * To see if your state requires licensure or registration click on the Academy’s handy-dandy spreadsheet on Licensure Information by State.
-The document also tells you what agency to follow-up with if your state does require licensure.
+The document also tells you what agency to follow up with if your state does require licensure.
+Spoiler alert you will NEED to be a member of AND to access.

 You can apply for your EIN and NPI using the embedded links above.
 Both are supplied at no cost to you.
 The cost of professional liability insurance varies depending on your state as well the limits you choose.
 As for your state license, once again that depends on the state in which you practice in.
 As of 2019, in CT I pay $105 per year for my license and $120 per year for my malpractice insurance.